 and secular literature became largely Persianized.
 This can be seen in the

-the adoption of the names of Persian epic heroes by the Seljuk sultans (such as
+practice of the Seljuk sultans of adopting the names of the epic heroes of the Persian

-of Persian classical literature: the Mathnawi by Jalal al-Din Rumi.
-It
+of Persian classical literature: the Mathnawi by Jalal al-Din Rumi,

-speech, and is reflected in the folk poetry of Yunus Emre.
-Lastly, the Seljuks
+speech, and later made its appearance in literature, notably with the folk poetry of Yunus Emre

-were in contact with Byzantine and Christian populations and traditions living
+were in contact with the traditions of the Byzantine and Christian populations living

-in Anatolia at this time (Greek-speaking Christians and Armenians).
-They
+in Anatolia at this time (Greeks, Latins and Armenians).
+The Seljuks

 signed trade agreements with the Genoese and the Venetians, several sultans